-The Village of Golf Utility has had an average daily consumption total of .5000.484 MGD, in 2007 and a yearly consumption of 182.5-166.1 MG.
-An estimated projection indicates an approximate daily increase from 500 MGD to .589 MGD, partaking seasonal occupants.
-The daily average per capita rate is approximately 252 gallons daily.
-Recent population forcasts indicate an average daily rate of 0.511 MGD in the year 2015 with a per person consumption rate of 173 gallons per day.
+The Village of Golf Utility had an average daily consumption total of 0.484_MGD, in 2007_and a yearly consumption of 166.1MG.Recent population forecasts indicate an average daily rate of 0.511MGD in the year 2015 with a per person consumption rate of 173 gallons per day.

-The plant has 3 ground water wells with an approximate depth of 100 feet each, and a capacity of 370350 GPM per well.
+The plant has 3 ground water wells with an approximate depth of 100 feet each, and a capacity of 350 G PM per well.

-Storage facilities are important in the event of a temporary interruption of service and to have capacity to meet maximum system demands disaster, lack of rainfall or contamination of groundwater.
-Therefore, tThe plant system has 2 ground storage tanks, 1 hydropneumatic and 1 clearwell storage facility.
+Storage facilities are important in the event of a temporary interruption of service and to have capacity to meet maximum system demands.
+The system has 2 ground storage tanks, 1 hydropneumatic and 1 clearwell storage facility.
 See Table 5-8.